GEOS-ESM/GEOSmie/README.md

 python setup.py install --user
 ```

 The Mie code does not need to be used directly; runoptics.py calls it as needed.
-The functions within the module can be used directly but that is beyond the scope of this README.
+The functions within the module can be used directly to run custom Mie simulations but that is beyond the scope of this README.

 ## Main code